dj0abr/QO100_Transceiver/README.md

 This project is a fully functional software based transceiver for QO-100

-!
-ATTENTION: this is work in progress.
-Do not use these files until this warning is removed !
-Status May,27 2021 ...
-RX is fully working
+Status May,28 2021 ...
+RX and TX are fully working, still need some work to make installation easier.
+In the meantime the base frequency for RX and TX has to be defined in pluto.h

 ## Hardware requirements